MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/ipam/Manage-IPAM.md

 author: jamesmci
 ---
 # Manage IPAM

+>Applies To: Windows Server Technical Preview

-This guide provides administration and troubleshooting information for the IP Address Management (IPAM) feature in Windows ServerÂ® 2016 Technical Preview.
+This guide provides administration and troubleshooting information for the IP Address Management (IPAM) feature in Windows Server® 2016 Technical Preview.

 In Windows Server 2016 Technical Preview, IPAM supports DNS resource record, conditional forwarder, and DNS zone management for both domain-joined Active Directory-integrated and file-backed DNS servers.
 In addition, IPAM supports role-based access control and all functionality in previous versions of the technology.